Enterprise-CMCS/managed-care-review/README.md

 ### ./dev Usage

 `./dev` is a program for doing development on Managed Care Review.
 It can run services locally, run tests, lint, and more.
+Discover everything it can do with `./dev --help`.
 Anything you find yourself doing as a developer on this project, feel free to add to `./dev`.

 Run app locally